 When did you start up, and what support were you given?

 I started thinking about iamadventures only 3 months after I started iamsociable and began working on the idea whilst part of the School for Creative Startups (founded by Dragons Den Doug Richard).
 I made my own website, social media accounts and some videos and up it went in January 2014.
 The first adventure was in May and was the Camino Adventure – I thought it fitting as this is the walk that inspired me and that I had only completed just 9 months prior to it.

 What has been your biggest achievement so far?

-What advice would you give to other entrepreneurs?
+What advice would you give to businesses looking to go global?

 Make sure to do your research, find people that can support you both at home and in the countries you want to export to.
 Make contact with UKTI who can offer great advice and put you in touch with people on the ground.
 But most importantly don’t be afraid to do it.
 As you might find that you love what you’re doing even more and like Judith Clegg, end up staying in the country you’ve decided to do business in.